 Who did invent the word “robot” and what does it mean?

-Who did invent the word “robot” and what does it mean?
-Some people think it was Karel Capek, a Czech novelist and playwright, the one who came up with the word.
+Who invented the word “robot,” and what does it mean?
+Some people think it was Karel Čapek, a Czech novelist and playwright.

-But, contrary to the popular opinion, Karel Capek, the author of the play RUR is not the inventor of the word robot.
-The word, which is derived from the Czech noun “robota” meaning “labour” is an accomplishment of Capek’s older brother, the cubist painter and writer Josef Capek.
+But, contrary to popular opinion, Karel Čapek, the author of the play R.U.R., is not the inventor of the word robot.
+The word, derived from the Czech noun “robota”, meaning “forced labour”, is an accomplishment of Capek’s older brother, the cubist painter and writer Josef Čapek.

-The word first appeared in the play RUR published in 1920.
-Some claim that the word “robot” was first used in Josef Capek’s short story Opilec (the Drunkard) published in the collection Lelio in 1917.
-According to the Capek brother’s Society in Prague, this is not correct.
+The word first appeared in the 1920 play R.U.R.
+Some claim that the word “robot” was first used in Josef Čapek’s short story “Opilec” (The Drunkard), published in the collection “Lelio” in 1917.
+According to the Capek Brothers Society in Prague, this must be corrected.
 The word used in Opilec is “automat”.

 About the Word Robot